yuanzhongqiao/Seeker-DeepSeek-R1/README.md

   1. Stop Ollama service (or quit the extension)
   2. Delete contents of `~\.ollama\models\blobs`
   3. Restart Ollama service

 ---

+## Why Seeker?

+### Modern Interface
+- Sleek sidebar integration with custom icon
+- Clean chat UI with message timestamps
+- Auto-resizing message input
+- VS Code theme integration

+### Model Management
+- Live download progress in status bar
+- Automatic model switching
+- Download size and progress tracking
+- Custom model support

-## Privacy & Security
+### Privacy & Performance

-- **Local Execution**: All processing occurs on your machine.
+- All processing done locally
-- **No Internet Required**: Full offline functionality ensures your prompts and responses remain private.
-- **Data Sovereignty**: No data is sent to external servers.
+- No internet connection required
+- Efficient stream-based responses
+- Automatic resource cleanup

 ---

 ## License

 Seeker is licensed under the MIT License, allowing for commercial use, modifications, and derivative works.
 For details, see the [LICENSE](LICENSE) file.
+Individual model licenses apply based on your chosen LLM.

 DeepSeek-R1 models are similarly available for commercial use and modification, with additional licensing information for Qwen and Llama-derived models:
 - **Qwen Models**: Based on Apache 2.0 License.